Thatipallimanesh/Pavan-Stores/README.md

 2. Visitors can browse a catalog of available products.
 3. Users can add products to their carts, checkout and modify quantities.
 4. Users can track the status of their orders in real-time.
-5. Administrators have access to a dedicated dashboard for managing products, user accounts, orders, update order statuses, and view order history.
+5. Administrators have access to a dedicated dashboard to manage products, user accounts, orders, update order statuses, and view order history.
 6. The website is responsive and works seamlessly on various devices, including desktops, tablets, and smartphones.
 7. Tech Stack:
    Django: For web application’s back-end development.